turingschool-projects/dsst-summer/sessions/css-1.md

 ### Your Challenge
-Directly from the css pane, we can edit the css and see the changes reflected immediately.
+Directly from the css panel, we can edit the css and see the changes reflected immediately.

 Let's work with the following edits on [girldevelopit.com](https://www.girldevelopit.com/):